 Before you read my next paragraph, answer that question for yourself.
 What, specifically, doesn’t sound good or doesn’t work in the original sentence?

 For me, the language Unlike X or Y was a huge trigger.
 The word unlike is a comparison marker: it signals that a comparison is about to be made.
 When comparing, we have to make sure that we’re comparing apples to apples “ that is, similar things.
 In this sentence, the X portion is computer skills or other technical skills.
 After the comma, I’m expecting two things: some reference to another thing that is comparable to skills, and some message that tells me how these things are different.
-Unlike, these skills, <some other skills are different>.
+Unlike, these skills,

 Is that what I’ve got after the comma in the original sentence?
 Nope.
 I have the clause There is a disinclination.
 The word there isn’t comparable to skills; nor is the word disinclination.
 This is a faulty set-up.
 Great!
 I can eliminate answer A.